- Interior Design >

 - DIY Lite: This Stunning Room Divider Looks Better than Real Walls

 DIY Lite: This Stunning Room Divider Looks Better than Real Walls

 Create cozy nooks and separate spaces out of an open floor plan when you assemble this striking (and surprisingly easy) room divider.
 Plywood panels have never looked so good!

-No matter whether you live in a large house with open-concept floor plan or a small condo wherein your living room occasionally doubles as a guest bedroom, there comes a time when you need to delineate your spaces for their various functions.
+No matter whether you live in a large house with an open-concept floor plan or a small condo wherein your living room occasionally doubles as a guest bedroom, there comes a time when you need to delineate your spaces for their various functions.
 The easiest way to implement a little extra privacy?
 Build a room divider.
-This particular 6-foot-tall paravent design successfully partitions a space when you want it, then folds for easy storage when you’re readying your space for a larger gathering—all only using a stack of humble plywood and 1×2 lumber.
+This particular 6-foot-tall paravent design successfully partitions a space when you want it, then folds for easy storage when you’re preparing your space for a larger gathering—all only using a stack of humble plywood and 1×2 lumber.